Athyrium niponicum var. pictum

 No. Japanese Painted Fern is deciduous, with fronds dying back in fall and reemerging in spring.

-Yes.
-This fern is generally avoided by deer and rabbits, making it a reliable option in areas with browsing pressure.
+This fern is generally avoided by deer and rabbits, making it suitable for shaded areas with browsing pressure.